 Through our model, Educators are monitored closely and provided intensive support to ensure the high quality of their work.
 They meet weekly with their fellow Educators and project Supervisors for reporting, lesson planning, and trouble-shooting.
 They receive regular in-person lesson evaluations and real-time feedback from Supervisors, and through participatory appraisal activities, they are able to evaluate their students’ feedback and improve their classes.

 After their service, many of our Educators become staunch advocates for comprehensive sexuality education and many refocus their careers on social justice and development work, using skills learned in the program.

 Each school year, the newest cohort of trained Educators is placed full-time in urban and peri-urban partner schools.
-Either two or three Educators are assigned to schools ranging from 400 to 2,500 students.
+Either one or two Educators are assigned to schools ranging from 400 to 2,500 students.
 Retention rates of these first-year Educators is high given our competitive compensation model, opportunities for capacity building throughout the year, and close comraderie in our youth-led and youth-centered organization.